blakemizelle/nb-blog-infinite-scroll/README.md

 ## Implementation
 **Implementation Note**: This template modifies NationBuilder's default Bootstrap blog template and should only be used to replace existing NationBuilder blog page templates.

+## Demo

+A live implementation of this template can be viewed at [demo-blakemizelle.nationbuilder.com/test_blog](https://demo-blakemizelle.nationbuilder.com/test_blog).

 ### Setup

 1. Create or edit a blog page in NationBuilder admin